How to Choose an Architect in the UK

 4. Agree on a specific budget

 Understanding your budget is another important part of finding a good architect that you should never underestimate.
-If you've already made a detailed plan for the project and have an overview of its requirements, you should have a good idea of the architect cost breakdown as well.
+If you have already made a detailed plan for the project and have an overview of its requirements, you should have a good idea of the architect cost breakdown as well.

-But you must always keep in mind that construction work frequently goes off budget for various reasons.
-Between unexpected issues with building regulations, communicating with your local planning authority, ensuring all contractors are available when you need them, and various other potential issues, it's almost impossible to execute a project according to an exact budget.
+But you must always keep in mind that construction work frequently goes over budget for various reasons.
+Between unexpected issues with building regulations, communicating with your local planning authority, ensuring all contractors are available when you need them, and various other potential issues, it is almost impossible to execute a project according to an exact budget.

 This makes it important to have some flexibility and be prepared to pay more.
-But on the other hand, don't let yourself get taken advantage of.
+But on the other hand, do not let yourself get taken advantage of.
 Have a hard upper limit and make sure the architect is aware of that.
-Be prepared to turn down a proposal if it goes above what you're prepared to pay.
+Be prepared to turn down a proposal if it goes above what you are prepared to pay.

 5. Be prepared to adjust your plans

 The same applies to every other aspect of your planning.
-Sometimes it's not about budget issues but rather the general feasibility of what you're planning to do.
-Due to the way architects work, they won't be able to catch all potential issues with your planning during the initial discussions.
+Sometimes it is not about budget issues but rather the general feasibility of what you are planning to do.
+Due to the way architects work, they will not be able to catch all potential issues with your planning during the initial discussions.

 It may turn out that some parts of your plan are either not possible or will require a lot of additional work that you did not anticipate.
 This happens often and you should be prepared to deal with it accordingly.